 Don’t pat your pancakes!
 Leave them alone while cooking.
 I’m still trying to teach this to my young kitchen helpers that love to smack the tops of cooking pancakes.

 I’ve also found that the right supplies will make the pancake making job easier.
 Here’s what we have in our home:

 A large electric griddle — we eat a lot of pancakes during a meal, and nothing is more annoying than everyone waiting for 6 pancakes to cook at a time.
 We have moved to a giant electric griddle and can now crank out tons of cakes in minimal time.

 Batter Spoons — I don’t know how I did life before these spoons.
 Now I get the same sized pancakes and not near the mess.
 These spoons are also perfect for pouring cake batter into cupcake pans.
 They’re also awesome sand box scoops.

-Grade B Maple Syrup — This beats the high fructose stuff every time.
-You can get a “good deal” on Grade B at WinCo, Costco, Trader Joe’s, and Amazon, but understand that it’s spendy compared to the regular stuff.
+Real Maple Syrup — This beats the high fructose stuff every time.
+You can get a “good deal” at WinCo, Costco, Trader Joe’s, and Amazon, but understand that it’s spendy compared to the regular stuff.
 And totally worth it.

 The BEST Basic Pancake Recipe